Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 Expressionism

-An art movement that is characterized by exaggerated and distorted forms and colors used by artists as a technique to increase an emotional reaction from the viewer.
+An art movement characterized by exaggerated and distorted forms and colors that are used by artists to elicit an increased emotional reaction from the viewer.

 Fauvism

-A 20th-century experimental art movement, deriving from the French word “fauve,” meaning “wild beast”; distinguished by the use of boldly colored landscapes and portraits.
+A 20th-century experimental art movement deriving from the French word “fauve,” meaning “wild beast”; distinguished by its use of boldly colored landscapes and portraits.

 Synesthesia